Cellular automaton for spinor gravity in four dimensions: Automaton with interactions

 \section{Automaton with interactions}

 In our setting interactions correspond to terms in the action for the Grassmann functional integral that involve terms with more than two invariants.
 This will bring us already close to the action~\eqref{I3} of the spinor gravity model where each term involves eight invariants.
+While it is straightforward to add interaction terms in $L$, the issue is to maintain the uniqueness of the updating which restricts the admitted properties of $\exp\gl-L\gr$.